Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

 \
 ~ And of course, aesthetically pleasing, functional & sustainable [Glass bottles](https://www.thehonesteco.nz/bottles) with labels on your preference.

+Other Options:

+~ [](https://ecostore.com/nz/)[Eco Store](https://ecostore.com/nz/) has few [package options](https://ecostore.com/nz/shop/household/packs/) for Home/Cleaning care where you can buy directly from them but not sure if they have glass bottles.

 Reducing our plastic use is critical and will require determined social and behavioral shifts.
 But the good news is that even the smallest switches can make a positive impact.
 Be the part to reduce plastic pollution and conserve resources.
-REMEMBER every effort counts and do it for you, your family, and your community.
+REMEMBER every effort counts and do it for you, your family, and our planet.

 ![](/assets/collage.jpeg)